 Power assistance is not available if: - The pedalling power is too weak - The battery light is blinking - when riding at more than 24 km/h in 7th gear - when riding at more than 18 km/h in 4th gear - when riding at more than 14 km/h in 1st gear

 A hub motor bike is directly connected to the wheel so needs gearing to reduce the high-spinning motor down to the speed of the slow spinning wheel climbing a nasty hill.
 This gearing can make noisy but the Tongxin motor and BionX motors are reputed to be almost silent.
 The Sanyo Eneloop bike has a geared hub motor with a 1 to 2 power ratio.
-The BionX hub motor is the classic hub motor with clever electronic controls offering high power, efficiency and regenerative braking.
-With all the custom components located in a hub, standard bike frames can be used so well-established favourites like Brompton folding bikes and normal mountain bikes can be customised.
+The BionX hub motor is the classic hub motor with clever electronic controls offering high power, efficiency and regenerative braking but torque is reputed to be limited which limits hill-climbing ability which is where electric bikes should really stand out.
+Henshaw's electric bike book suggests that the BionX High Torque HT option is better but more like medium torque unless powering a small wheel bike.
+BionX kits seem to be relatively expensive.
+With all the custom components located in a hub, standard bike frames can be used so well-established favourites like Brompton folding bikes and normal mountain bikes can be electrified with hub motors.

 To keep this balanced and fair, here are a list of the problems faced by all cyclists.